spawnmarvel/quickguides/azure/Implement-and-manage-storage/README.md

 #### Explore Azure Storage services

-Four services:
+4 services:

-Azure Blob Storage (containers): A massively scalable object store for text and binary data.
+1. Azure Blob Storage (containers): A massively scalable object store for text and binary data.
 * Text or binary data (images, docs, files, video/audio)
 * Storing data for backup and restore, disaster recovery, and archiving.
 * Storing data for analysis by an on-premises or Azure-hosted service.